-OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget and Budget Narrative," etc.) for all attachments.
+OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget and Budget Narrative," "Memoranda of Understanding," etc.) for all required attachments.

 1. Information to Complete the Application for Federal Assistance (SF-424)

 The SF-424 is a standard form required for use as a cover sheet for submission of preapplications, applications, and related information.
 Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.